 The Manor: Our full report

-Directions: The Manor is just ten minutes from Karatu and about 40 minutes from the Crater rim.
+- The Manor is 40 minutes by road from Manyara airstrip, 2 hours and 45 minutes by road from Arusha and about 40 minutes from the Crater rim.

 Food & drink

 - Full Board

 - When we last visited The Manor in February 2018, we did not stay to eat.
 However, we had a look at the menus for the day and this is what guests would have had:

 A special breakfast menu included pancakes, toasted brioche, a selection of omelettes, a full English breakfast with all the trimmings, French toast or a ploughman's platter with a selection of cheeses, cold meats and pickles.
 There was also the option of homemade muesli, cereals, fruit and various breads.
 There's a fine conservatory off the dining room which makes a perfect breakfast venue.

 If you're in the lodge for lunch you'll find it's an à la carte menu available from 11.30am, that changes daily.
 On our visit the menu offered salads, pasta dishes, a tortilla wrap, a vegetarian dish, beef burger, fish cakes or sirloin steak.
 Desserts included fresh-fruit salad, or apple-and-banana pie topped with home-made ice cream.
 Lunch could be served in the dining room, on the patio, or by the pool.